 - Convenience: Handling all insurance issues with the same company is more straightforward than dealing with multiple companies.

-- Single Claims Deductible: Some insurance companies offer one claims deductible for multiple cars.
-In this case, if you damage both vehicles on the policy, you’ll only pay one deductible to fix both.
+- Single Claims Deductible: Some insurance companies offer one claim deductible for multiple cars.
+If you damage both vehicles on one policy, you’ll only pay one deductible to fix both.

-- Stacking Coverages: You may be able to stack coverages, which combine coverage limits for multiple cars on the same policy, offering increased protection if you are involved in an accident.
+- Stackable Coverages: You may be able to stack coverages, which combine coverage limits for multiple cars on the same policy, offering increased protection if you are involved in an accident.

-With two or more drivers, you’ll need personal information for both, including full names, garaging addresses of the cars, driver’s license numbers, dates of birth and marital statuses.
+With two or more drivers, you’ll need the personal information of both, including full names, garaging addresses of the cars, driver’s license numbers, dates of birth and marital statuses.
 Necessary information for both vehicles includes the VIN, current mileage and trim package.

 Decide Your Coverages

 Your coverage needs may vary with each car insured.
-Determine what coverages are necessary before moving onto the next step.
+Typically, providers will allow you different coverage levels for each car.
+Determine how much coverage you need before moving on to the next step.
 MoneyGeek recommends purchasing more than your state minimum liability insurance to protect your finances in the event of an at-fault accident.